We often read that cold calling is dead, prospecting is out, and social selling is the modern way to close a deal.

 Use phrases such as, “I don’t know all of your circumstances, but there is a chance we can help you … ” or “At this point, I don’t know enough about your business, but we’ve helped similar companies in your space with … ”.

-By acknowledging that you have a solution that has helped others – but it may not be a right fit for them – you have gain instant credibility.
-You are also more believable, and you sound honest.
+You have gained instant credibility by acknowledging that you have a solution that has helped others – but it may not be a right fit for them.
+As a result, you are also more believable, and you sound honest.

-No time is a good time to be interrupted; don’t open the door to negativity by asking a question that has the likely answer of “No.”
+There is never a good time to be interrupted; don’t open the door to negativity by asking a question that likely has the answer “No.”

-Instead, start a conversation off instead with something like, “I know you weren’t expecting my call, but I’m reaching out to you because I work with executives like you … ”.
+Instead, start a conversation with something like, “I know you weren’t expecting my call, but I’m reaching out to you because I work with executives like you … ”.

 Remember … Silence is Golden.

-Good sales people know, however, that the best way to keep them on the phone is to have a conversation.
+However, good salespeople know that the best way to keep them on the phone is to have a conversation.
 The easiest way to do this is to pause.
-Pause early and force the person on the other end of the line to engage.
+Pause early and force the person to engage on the other end of the line.
 It will feel awkward at first, but it removes tension and changes the dynamics from a monologue to a conversation.

 Script only the opening of your call and practice, practice, practice.